IN THIS ARTICLE

 <engine>/scripts/o3de.sh create-gem --gem-path <path to create gem at> --template-name AssetGem # or <engine>/scripts/o3de.sh create-gem --gem-path <path to create gem at> --template-path <engine-root>/Templates/AssetGem

-O3DE provides a list of Gem templates, which can be found in the Templates directory in the O3DE repository.
+O3DE provides a list of Gem templates, which can be found in the Templates directory in the O3DE repository, or in your O3DE engine installation.